AdobeDocs/commerce-merchant-services.en/help/payment-services/install.md

 ### Incorrect Composer keys

-If you see the following error denoting you have the incorrect Composer keys:
+If you see the following error denoting that you have the incorrect Composer keys:

 ```terminal
 Could not find a matching version of package magento/payment-services.
 Check the package spelling, your version constraint and that the package is available in a stability which matches your minimum-stability (stable).